Geometric bounds for Steklov and weighted Neumann eigenvalues on Euclidean domains: Introduction and main results

-This normalization appears to be the most geometric one among all normalizations given by the powers of $\abs{\partial\Omega}$ and $\abs{\Omega}$: when one varies Riemannian metrics within a conformal class and densities on the boundary, problem~\eqref{eq:shape-problem} is the only one that admits critical points, and they correspond to free boundary harmonic maps into Euclidean balls.
-See~\cite{Karpukhin-Metras:2022:higher-dim} for more discussion about different normalizations.
+appears to be the most geometric one: when one varies Riemannian metrics within a conformal class together with boundary densities, problem~\eqref{eq:shape-problem} is the only one that admits critical points, and they correspond to free boundary harmonic maps into Euclidean balls.
+See~\cite{Karpukhin-Metras:2022:higher-dim} for a more detailed discussion of different normalizations.